MohammedMAmir/IPS_UWB/README.md

 - Once the virtual environment is running, navigate into the ips_app folder using "cd ips_app"
 - Once in the ips_app folder, use the command "python3 -m server" to start the server
 - You should get a message that the server is running on 127.0.0.1:81.
 You can now type https://127.0.0.1:81 into any browser to view the server responses

+### Calling the API ###

+The api for the project is broken down into 4 parts and can be used to update the database.
+Although all the functionalities of the API can be accessed through website dashboard, they can also be accessed using HTTP GET/POST requests.
+The API is broken down as follows: